Last Updated on July 28, 2020

 In Arkansas we have tons of little drive through ice stations.
 Where ice just falls out of a chute.
 We were not so fortunate here.
 We got a couple of plastic bags of ice for the cooler.

 We also brought way too much food.
-I brought a little too much.
-But before we left Justin opened the fridge and just kept throwing more stuff in the cooler.... lesson learned.
+Before we left, Justin opened the fridge and just kept throwing more stuff in the cooler…. lesson learned.

 the well deserved: